 6/29/2022: Unilever announced it had reached a new arrangement for Ben & Jerry's products in Israel.
 The company sold its Ben & Jerry's business interests in Israel to Avi Zinger, the owner of American Quality Products Ltd (AQP), the current Israel-based licensee.
 Soon after this announcement, Ben & Jerry's sued parent company Unilever regarding the agreement.
 On July 14, 2022, Ben & Jerry's and Unilever announced plans to seek mediation over the disputed sale of the ice cream maker's Israeli business to a local licensee.
 Pending resolution of the mediation process and any related BDS activities, Unilever and affiliates remain on the Scrutinized Companies that Boycott Israel List at this time.

-Table 10: Continued Examination Companies that Boycott Israel New companies on the list are shaded and in bold.
+Table 10: Continued Examination Companies that Boycott Israel

-Continued Examination Company: Israel Country of Incorporation Siemens AG Germany
+Continued Examination Company: Israel Country of Incorporation No companies added to CE this quarter.